 Although Apple has increasingly been implementing the chip on its new devices, it has yet to unlock substantial new features.
 Apple has so far only used the technology to power a directional AirDrop feature in iOS 13, but it has suggested more exciting use cases in the future.
 This suggests that the U1's functionality on Apple Watch Series 6 may well be expanded.

 Since the U1 chip currently has such few use cases, it is not worth getting the Apple Watch Series 6 simply because of it.
-Nevertheless, if you plan on keeping your Apple Watch for many years, the U1 chip will likely make it a much more future-proof model, due to the high chance that more functionality will come to it in the coming years.
+Nevertheless, if you plan on keeping your Apple Watch for many years, the U1 chip will likely make it a much more future-proof model, due to the chance that more functionality will come to it in the coming years.